boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 ## Precision Availability Metrics (PAM)

-{{?I-D.ietf-ippm-pam}} introduces a new set of metrics, called Precision Availability Metrics (PAM).
+{{?RFC9544}} introduces a new set of metrics, called Precision Availability Metrics (PAM).
 These metrics are used to assess whether a service (e.g., Network Slice Service) is provided in compliance with its specified SLOs.

 {{?I-D.clemm-opsawg-pam-ipfix}} specifies a set of new IP Flow Information Export (IPFIX) Information Elements to export precision availability data associated with Flows.
 These Information Elements are specifically designed to indicate compliance of a Flow with an SLO.